 Happy birthday to Baby!
 They have been blinking those great big eyes and taking in the world around them for about three hundred and sixty-five days now, and they have a whole range of brand new skills, abilities, interests, and hobbies to show for it.
 Who ever would have thought that the teeny tiny newborn they were three hundred and sixty-four days ago would be quite so interested in garbage trucks, for example?

 Baby’s last year was an exciting one – babbling!
 Happy smiles!
 Learning how to get from point A to point B! – but it’s got nothing on the year the two of you have ahead of you.
-In the next year, you’ll see him start to hone his communication skills, start to be able to move around with a lot more ease (and get himself into a lot more trouble!) and start growing more and more independent from you.
+In the next year, you’ll see them start to hone their communication skills, start to be able to move around with a lot more ease (and get themself into a lot more trouble!) and start growing more and more independent from you.
 If that makes year two sound like a pretty big deal, that’s because it is – and there are a few different ways you can prepare yourself, your home, and Baby for the year ahead.

 All of this is in the future, though!
 Well, probably in the future.
 At least a little bit in the future.
 Baby might wait till tomorrow to get started?
 In the meantime, pull up a chair, grab yourself a piece of smash-cake, and congratulate Baby and yourself on a year well-spent.